compneurobilbao/bha2/README.md

 All the code can be executed using a devcontainer.
 To build the image you need to install first [docker](https://docs.docker.com/engine/install/) and [VScode](https://code.visualstudio.com/download).
 Then, in *VScode* you can install the extension *Dev-Containers* and open the project in the container.

 ### Data
-The data used in this project is available in [FigShare](link/to/figshare).
+The data used in this project is available in [Zenodo](https://zenodo.org/record/8158914).
 The data is organized in the following way:
 ```
 data
-├───participants.tsv
-├───raw
 │   ├───iPA_nROIS
 │   │   ├───iPA_nROIS.nii.gz
+│   │   ├───iPA_nROIS.csv
 │   │   ├───SC
 │   │   ├───FC
 │   │   ├───ts